 Make it conversational

+The casual nature of texting is a draw for SMS subscribers, so you should avoid sounding like a robot or too rigid.
 Since texting is a primary form of communication for many, brands should treat it as an interactive exchange.
 Encourage recipients to respond by asking questions and inviting their thoughts and feedback.
-Allow your brand’s voice and personality to shine through to create authentic connections.
+And allow your brand’s voice and personality to shine through to create authentic connections.

 Promote your SMS program

 Feature sign-up forms on your website and your mobile app if you have one.
 Be clear about the kind of communication customers can expect and what the value is for them to opt-in.
 Invite your email subscribers and social media followers to subscribe to texts for the full omnichannel experience.
-Make it as frictionless as possible by allowing customers to text your brand to automatically opt in and begin the SMS relationship.

-Measure performance
+Measure campaign performance

 As with any marketing campaign and initiative, you should measure the performance of your SMS marketing to decipher what’s working and what isn’t.
 Use the data from your SMS platform’s analytics to your advantage.
+Make sure you’re tracking the three key buckets of SMS KPIs: list growth, revenue growth, and message engagement.

 A/B testing is a helpful way to utilize the best elements of top-performing SMS campaigns for future success.
 Different components you can test are text copy, CTAs, timing, frequency, and multimedia, including emojis, images, GIFs, and video.
 Users have different tastes and lifestyles, so their preferences will vary, making it even more important to pay attention to your campaign performance.